agawande/JavaNonsense/README.md

 # Java Nonsense

-Generates nonsense pronouncable words by doing a frquency analysis in
+Generates random nonsense pronouncable words by doing a frquency analysis in

 ## Compiling